AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-11.md

 Metadata, lineage, and governance are not isolated concerns.
 Together, they create a foundation for transparency and trust.
 They help organizations understand what data they have, how it’s being used, and whether it can be relied upon.

 Without this foundation, even the best-engineered pipelines can become liabilities.
-But with it, data becomes a strategic asset—one that teams can build on confidently, securely, and efficiently.
+But with it, data becomes a strategic asset - one that teams can build on confidently, securely, and efficiently.

 In the next post, we’ll explore how workflow orchestration ties these pieces together, enabling you to manage complex data pipelines reliably across diverse tools and systems.